 For questions regarding emissions, please contact Guido van der Werf.

-For questions regarding the fire atlas, please contact Niels Andela.
+For questions regarding the fire atlas or VIIRS near real time emissions estimates, please contact Niels Andela.